microsoft/maro/docs/source/key_components/rl_toolkit.rst

 The agent manager provides a unified interactive interface with the environment for RL agent(s).
 From the actor's perspective, it isolates the complex dependencies of the various homogeneous/heterogeneous agents, so that the whole agent manager will behave just like a single agent.
-Besides that, the agent manager also plays the role of an agent assembler.
-It can assemble different RL agents according to the actual requirements, such as whether to share the underlying model, whether to share the experience pool, etc.

 .. code-block:: python